 If you are new here, you might also enjoy my Ultimate Guide To Low-Carb Flours which helps you stop making expensive baking mistakes.

 The original recipe for mozzarella dough was called Fat Head dough.
 Why?
 Because Tom Naughton first published the recipe, and he is the creator of Fat Head, the movie.
 So credit where credit is due.
 Tom's recipe is now infamous in the low-carb and keto world.

 Scroll below and you can see all the recipes I have created using this classic keto dough.

-You simply melt mozzarella dough with some cream cheese, then mix in your choice of low-carb flour and an egg, then roll out in between two sheets of baking parchment.
+You simply make the mozzarella dough in under 3 minutes, then roll it out in between two sheets of baking parchment.